-Thrive Initiative Overview
+THRIVE Initiative Overview

-The Thrive Initiative is designed to empower parents from the birth of their children until their children are 18 years old.
-Thrive includes four age-specific programs: Take Root (0 to 3 years), Sprout (3 to 5 years), Grow (5 to 10 years), and Branch Out (10 to 18 years).
+The THRIVE Initiative is designed to empower parents from the birth of their children until their children are 18 years old.
+THRIVE includes four age-specific programs: Take Root (0 to 3 years), Sprout (3 to 5 years), Grow (5 to 10 years), and Branch Out (10 to 18 years).

-Thrive Initiative Program Areas
+THRIVE Initiative Program Areas

-Universal Parenting Programs

 Take Root Sprout Grow Branch Out

-Infants (0 to 6 months)

-Infants (6 to 12 months) Preschool (3 to 5 years) Grades K - 5 (5 to 10 years) Grades 6 - 12 (10 to 18 years)
+Infants & Toddlers (0 to 3 years) Preschool (3 to 5 years) Grades K - 5 Grades 6-8 (10 to 14 years)

-Infants & Toddlers (1 to 3 years)
+(5 to 10 years) Grades 9-12 (14 to 18 years)

-Each Thrive program guides parents as they learn and use parenting skills that are based on science, so they can encourage positive youth development and resiliency across their child's lifespan.
+Each THRIVE program guides parents as they learn and use parenting skills that are based on science, so they can encourage positive youth development and resiliency across their child's lifespan.
 The Initiative focuses on three topic areas: 1) positive parenting practices, 2) parent and child stress management, and 3) strategies for promoting child physical health.